-Sanctions are used to undermine a country’s technological and military industrial potential, thus reducing their self-defence or power projection capabilities, which in turn have a devastating impact on the overall national power.
+Sanctions are used to undermine a country’s technological and military-industrial potential, thus reducing their self-defense or power projection capabilities, which in turn have a devastating impact on the overall national power.

 A policy of strategic containment is used to choke a country from global trade, energy, technology, and military cooperation.
 Such a policy is currently being applied against Iran, Russia, and China.
 The policy of strategic containment was also applied against the USSR during the Cold War.

 Arms embargo imposed on Pakistan back in the 1990s under the Pressler amendment gave India an unfair tactical advantage over Pakistan and consequently a greater say in geopolitical issues.